ZDoom/ZDRay/README.md

 The ray tracing code has been completely rewritten since.
 ZDRay has two paths for lightmap baking - either the Vulkan ray query API path for raytracing-enabled cards, or a shader-based path utilizing storage buffers for non-RT cards.
 It defaults to the ray query path but will automatically fall back to the shader path if no RT card is found on the system.

 ## ZDRay Usage

+**ATTENTION: You MUST place down a ZDRayInfo actor somewhere in the map for the lightmaps to appear at all!**

 <pre>
 Usage: zdray [options] sourcefile.wad